Introduction.

 - ODBC;DSN=Visual FoxPro Tables;UID=;PWD=;SourceDB=C:\MyFoxpro;SourceType=DBF;Exclusive=No;BackgroundFetch=Yes;Collate=GENERAL;Null=Yes;Deleted=Yes

-As you can see in the above examples that the DSN Name, User ID, Password, and other details are Data Source specific and must be provided correctly to get access to their respective Tables.
+As shown in the examples above, the DSN Name, User ID, Password, and other parameters in the ODBC connection string are specific to each data source and must be entered accurately to establish a valid connection to their respective tables.

 I've Found a SQL scanner that can locate any SQL server at your network (multi-subnet) it can also try to brute force the SA user account (or any other account) to make sure the password is not easy.